 Rebuild & Renew Project

-Since 2009, Pure Water for the World, (PWW) has been working in very rural, underserved regions of Honduras, including Trojes and Planes Abajo, implementing life-changing safe water and sanitation programs and providing essential hygiene education.
-To date, PWW has reached families across 156 of the 320+ rural, dispersed communities in the region.
+Since 2009, Pure Water for the World, (PWW) has been working in very rural, underserved regions of Honduras implementing life-changing safe water and sanitation programs and providing essential hygiene education.
+The Clarke Cares Foundation (CCF) has been a proud supporter of PWW since 2018.
+Below are a few of the projects CCF has helped to fund.

 Trojes School Project